siddharthghiya/xai_assessment/README.md

 1. Ensure Docker and Docker Compose are installed.
 2. Build and run: `docker-compose up --build`
 3. Access the app at `http://localhost:8501`
+4. **Note**: When the Docker container is first created and started, the system automatically populates the database with some random temporary leads for demonstration purposes.
+These are generated via the `populate_tmp_leads.py` script.
-4. Note: Set GROK_API_KEY in your environment or .env before building.
+5. Note: Set GROK_API_KEY in your environment or .env before building.

 ### Troubleshooting
 - **API Errors**: Ensure GROK_API_KEY is set and valid in .env.
 The call uses 'grok-4-latest' model with system/user messages, stream=False, temperature=0.
 Check endpoint in grok_api.py if different.